 This Zucchini Noodles Pad Thai recipe is drizzled in a spicy, tangy sauce and topped with chopped peanuts.
 Zucchini noodles are fresh, tasty, and easy, and just in time to get fit.
 This Pad Thai zucchini noodles dish is ready in 10 minutes and is vegan, too!

-If you love using vegetables to replace your cares, like rice, be sure to check out my Vegan Sushi with Cauliflower Rice.
+If you love using vegetables to replace your carbs, like rice, be sure to check out my Cauliflower Rice Sushi.
 Good stuff!

 My love affair with zucchini noodles continues.
 Do you blame me?
 Also, zucchini noodles by any other name will sound just as sweet.
 In fact, you may hear these referred to as: